prathyvsh/Illustrated-Primers/README.md

 ---

+## Logicomix

+---

+# Physics

+## Dynamics: The Geometry of Behaviour
+## Suspended in Language

+---

+# Biology

+## The Machinery of Life
+---
+## Smart Biology Text Book
+---
+## Introduction to Evolutionary Psychology
+---
+## Clan Apis
+---

+# Communication

+## Understanding Comics
+---
+## Unflattening
+---

+# Computer Science

+## The thrilling adventures of Charles Babbage and Ada Lovelace

+---

 ## Books under consideration
 - A Visual Introduction to Differential Forms and Calculus on Manifolds - J.P.
 Fortney
 - Div, Grad, Curl, and All that — H. M Schey
 - Concepts & Images — Arthur L. Loeb
+- Cartoon History of the World — Larry Gonick
+- Action Philosophers! —  Ryan Dunlavey, Fred Van Lente
+- Comics and Sequential Art - Will Eisner